About Us

 Amaru Kancha - Wayna Qhapaq Palace

-In the distribution of lots, after the conquest, it was given to Hernando Pizarro, Manzo Sierra de Leguizamo, Antonio Altamirano and Alonzo Mazuela, later it was occupied by the Jesuits who built the Church of the Society of Jesus.
+After the Spanish conquest, during the distribution of urban plots, different parts of the ancient palace were granted to Hernando Pizarro, Mancio Sierra de Leguizamo, Antonio Altamirano, and Alonso Mazuela.
+Later, an important part of the area was occupied by the Jesuits, who built the Church of the Society of Jesus there.